- To discover the very south hidden Paris, mostly unknown by Parisians.

 In the current Rue Buffon, albeit almost at its goal, the river was still badly treated by monks who bypassed its waters to irrigate their gardens.
 Finally, your welcomer will lead you to the point where Bièvre and Seine met.
 Where the tributary has been disappearing for natural reasons in its river.

-Meeting Address: 3 Rue Gouthière, 75013 Paris - Tramway station: Poterne des Peupliers (line 3)
+Meeting Address: 3 Rue Gouthière, 75013 Paris - At the tramway station Poterne des Peupliers (line T3)

 Solo Traveler?
 Welcome here!